axibase/atsd-use-cases/research/saudi-arabia/README.md

 [![](./images/sa-11.png)](https://apps.axibase.com/chartlab/a8da9b06#fullscreen)

 The stagnation and decrease in non-oil revenue for the government of Saudi Arabia that coincided with the Saudi protests shows how dramatic an effect domestic unrest plays in national output.
-The monarchy was able to keep oil production constant, primarily because the majority of the sector's employees were non-Saudi non-demonstrators but the areas affected by Saudi domestic labor sufferered dramatically and recovered slowly; 2018 revenue has only just caught up to the 2008 pre-demonstration value.
+The monarchy was able to keep oil production constant, primarily because the majority of the sector's employees were non-Saudi non-demonstrators but the areas affected by Saudi domestic labor suffered dramatically and recovered slowly; 2018 revenue has only just caught up to the 2008 pre-demonstration value.

 [![](./images/sa-15.png)](https://apps.axibase.com/chartlab/c3ac221c#fullscreen)